eduardaalvess/eduardaalvess/README.md

 👩🏽‍🎓 I'm currently studying Computer Science at UFRPE.

-💡 I'm interested in all things of data 📊, front and back end developing 💻
+💡 I'm interested in all things of data 📊 and back end developing 💻

 💛 I really love cats 🐱 , dogs 🐶, books 📚 and Beyoncé 🎤